thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

 }
 ```

-So far so go?
+So far so good?
 Let's make it a little harder.

 Ready?